 - Bill Wyman, Chicago Reader March 1993

 My first year back in Austin (I wrote for the Austin Chronicle from ’84- ’88), I was named Writer of the Year for the Cox Newspapers chain, but I think that might’ve been because I had moved back to Dallas and they wanted me to stay in Austin.
 It was a tie that year, so you have to wonder.
 But I’ll take it.
 I also made the Da Capo “Best Music Writing” series for three straight years (2003- 2005).
-Then they stopped coming.
+My profile of Billy Joe Shaver won best entertainment feature in the 2003 AAFSE awards and in 2005, my thing on the legacy of trunk-rattling hip hop producer D.J.
+Screw was voted best feature story by the Texas APME.
 Awards are like heroin- euphoric at first, but after awhile you need them just to keep from getting sick.

 My first book, “All Over the Map: True Heroes of Texas Music” (UT Press) was released in 2005.
 Part II is published in this web site.
 In 2012, I wrote “He Is My Story: The Sanctified Soul of Arizona Dranes,” the Tompkins Square label’s first book/CD, which was nominated for a Grammy as Best Historical Album.

 Since my exit from the Statesman, I’ve also followed through on a childhood dream of being a sportswriter, covering the Texas Longhorns for the Austin Chronicle in 2012 and CultureMap last year.
 I’ve also just started a weekly column about Austin for the Arts + Labor web site.